 Are you getting enough?
 Exercise, that is.
 Whether you enjoy being physically active or you consider it a chore, you probably know how important it is to get regular exercise.
 The health benefits of exercise range from feeling and looking good, to strengthening your heart and other muscles, to resisting serious diseases - including cancer (1).

 Additionally, the more time you spend exercising, the less time you're sitting or lying still.
-Recent studies prove that a sedentary lifestyle is a significant risk factor for heart disease and cancer, among other serious health issues (7).
+Studies prove that a sedentary lifestyle is a significant risk factor for heart disease and cancer, among other serious health issues (7).

 So, how much is enough?